Modernismo: Rubén Darío

-Rubén Darío was the father of Modernismo as he trailblazed the path for future poets.
-Darío’s idea of modernistic poems was rejected by poets following World War I because many considered it outdated and too heavy in rhetoric.
+Rubén Darío was the father of modernismo and trailblazed the path for future poets.
+Darío's idea of modernistic poems was rejected by poets following World War I because many considered it outdated and too heavy in rhetoric.
 He developed the idea of modernism after following Spanish poets and being influenced by them heavily.
 Darío created a rhythm within his poetry to represent the idea of modernism.
 This changed the metric of Spanish literature.
-His use of the french method, Alexandrine verses, changed and enhanced the literary movement.
-Modernismo literary works also tend to include a type of vocabulary that many can see as lyrical.
-Modernistic vocabulary wielded many semantic fields to impart a different meaning behind different words within his literary work.
-Examples of this vocabulary that convey different meanings within his literary work would be items such as flowers, technology, jewelry, diamonds, luxury items, etc. This vocabulary often stemmed from, if not from the language itself, Greek and Latin terms.
-Darío often mentions the 'swan' in his literary works to observe the idea of beauty and perfection within his writing.
-This is a major characteristic of Modernismo as it provides the idea of beauty and perfection within the idea of the poetry.
+His use of the French method, Alexandrine verses, changed and enhanced the literary movement.
+Modernismo literary works also tend to include a vocabulary that many see as lyrical.
+Modernistic vocabulary drew from many semantic fields to impart a different meaning behind words in his literary work.
+Examples are items such as flowers, technology, jewelry, diamonds, luxury items, etc. This vocabulary often stemmed from Greek and Latin terms, if not the languages themselves.
+Darío often mentions the 'swan' in his literary works to symbolize the idea of beauty and perfection within his writing.
+The idea of beauty and perfection in poetry is a major characteristic of modernismo.
 In his poem El Cisne, he wrote:

-His contributions to the movement of Modernismo created an opportunity for poets to use their words with meaning behind them within their poems.
-The swan represents perfection and, according to Darío in his poem, the swan had the power to revive someone from the dead and there was no flaw in the swan.
-This represents the Modernismo movement within literary works.
+His contributions to the movement of modernismo created an opportunity for poets to use their words with meaning behind them within their poems.
+The swan represents perfection, and according to Darío in his poem, the swan was without flaw had the power to revive someone from the dead.
+This represents the modernismo movement within literary works.

 José Martí

-José Julián Martí y Pérez was born on January 28, 1853, in Havana, Cuba- died May 19, 1895.
+José Julián Martí y Pérez was born on January 28, 1853, in Havana, Cuba—died May 19, 1895.
 He was a poet, essayist, and a martyr for Cuban independence from Spain.
-His dedication to see a free Cuba made him a symbol of Cuba’s struggle for independence from Spain.
+His dedication to a free Cuba made him a symbol of Cuba's struggle for independence from Spain.
 He organized and unified the movement for Cuban independence and died on the battlefield fighting for it.
 Martí also used his writing ability to fight for independence.
-By the age of 15 he had published several of his poems and by the age of 16 he founded a newspaper La Patria Libre.
-This was during a revolutionary uprising that broke out in 1868 because he sympathized with the patriots.
+By the age of 15 he had published several poems, and by the age of 16 he founded a newspaper, La Patria Libre.
+This was his way of showing sympathy for the patriots during a revolutionary uprising in 1868.
 He was sentenced to six months of hard labor.
-Martí would continue to use his talent to call attention to the problems plaguing Latin America.
-He is considered one of the fathers of Modernismo.
+Martí continued to use his talent to call attention to the problems plaguing Latin America.
+He is considered one of the fathers of modernismo.